Skip to main content

 Pheasant, quail, chukar, and gray partridge provide exciting upland bird hunting opportunities in Washington.
-Changing land use practices and habitat conditions have had a negative impact on many upland bird species, but good hunting is still available in a number of areas.
+Changing land use practices and habitat conditions have had a negative impact on many upland bird species, but good hunting is still available in many areas.
+Forest grouse can be hunted with either a big game or small game license.

 Western Washington